motion/orbit/plan.md

 means three big things:

 1. 10x faster development (and 10x simpler deploy/infra, and 0 cost of infra)

+* its actually great in two ways:
+  * it requires a bigger initial investment, which we've had: 3yr flint/devtools
+  * once invested, it pays back much more: point were at now

 2. 100x easier install process (literally download app and done, no on-prem, no signup)
-3. Infinitely better data security - we dont touch their data, no risk of leaks (100x easier to pitch to individual employees)
+3. Perfect data security - 100x easier pitch to individual employees

 ## features